cjd2951/Pax8-Classifieds/README.md

-# Galvanize Classified
+# Pax8 Classified

-This is my third quarter assessment for the Galvanize Web Development Program.
-It is a full CRUD app that uses AngularJS on the front-end.
-The other technologies I used are Bootstrap, Node, Express, Knex.js, PostgreSQL, Mocha, Chai, and Heroku.
+This is a full CRUD app that I use as a playground for Pax8 projects.
+The technologies used in this app are AngularJS(v1.6.0), Bootstrap(v3.3.7), Node, Express, Knex.js, PostgreSQL, Mocha, Chai, and Heroku.

 ![alt text](https://github.com/bradefting/Galvanize_Classified_3/blob/master/public/images/galvanize-classified-ReadMe.jpg)